PuumalaO/verkkopankki/README.md

 # Verkkopankki

-### My first ever web project ever with PHP using CodeIgniter and MySQL
+### My first ever web project with PHP using CodeIgniter and MySQL

 ## What is it?